NehaRege/FitToPrint/README.md

 **** BUGS ****

 	•Although layout files have been made for screen orientation, they aren't displayed on orientation change.

-	•
+If you're viewing a single article and then rotate the screen, you're brought back to the list of trending articles.

+	•Lifecycle of daily notification job might not be managed properly.
+Not ending it?

+	•Internet connectivity is required to display any articles.
+We haven't implemented database storage for offline caching.